Facebook pixel

 Why We Remember – and How to Hold on to What Matters Most

-Charan Ranganath, PhD, explains the hidden role memory plays in our lives and how we imagine the future.
-Author of the New York Times bestseller Why We Remember, Dr. Ranganath has pioneered a new way of thinking about the everyday act of remembering.
-One of the world’s top memory researchers, his work sheds light on the powerful role of memory in nearly every aspect of life, from recalling faces and names, to learning, decision-making, trauma and healing.
-He is director of the Dynamic Memory Lab at UC Davis and is an affiliated faculty with the Center for Mind and Brain.
+Kicking off a new season of BrainHealth Presents, Charan Ranganath, PhD, explores the hidden role of memory in our lives and imagination of the future.
+Author of the NYT bestseller Why We Remember, he is one of the world’s top memory researchers, and his work sheds light on the powerful role of memory in nearly every aspect of life, from recalling faces and names, to learning, decision-making, trauma and healing.
+Dr. Ranganath is director of the Dynamic Memory Lab at UC Davis and is an affiliated faculty with the Center for Mind and Brain.

 In-Person